 The nursing team test

 We organise tests to select nurses and nutritional assistants.
 Our candidates have Malagasy first names or those of calendar saints.
 So, have the privilege of correcting the exam answers of Vincent de Paul and Jean de Dieu.
-Some submissions are moving, like the woman who writes a plea at the end of her paper to explain how poor she is and how much she needs this job.
+Some submissions reflect the seriousness of the situation here, like the woman who writes a plea at the end of her paper to explain how much she needs this job.

 Nothing more to eat

-The team of logisticians has recently returned from reconnaissance over several days in the bush.
+The team of logisticians has recently returned from an exploratory trip which took several days in the bush.
 They were able to identify the water points, visit a few hamlets and confirm that in several of them there is now nothing more to eat except the too-rare fruits of the cacti.

 It should be noted in passing that lack of media coverage of the crisis generates a total ignorance, if not indifference, from the international community which has the consequence of limiting resources.
-The World Food Program is currently digging several tens of millions of euros from its coffers in an attempt to limit the damage.
+The World Food Programme is here attempting to address the situation.

-On our side, we are short of medicines and Plumpy’nut, that fortified peanut paste that can save live from malnutrition if delivered on time.
+On our side, we are short of medicines and Plumpy’nut, a fortified peanut paste that can save lives from malnutrition if delivered on time.

-Despite these far from ideal conditions, the medical team has decided not to postpone the launch of the mobile clinics and is preparing to hit the road with two 4x4s and eight motorcycles to bring care and food to the communities most severely affected by the food crisis.
+Despite these far from ideal conditions, the medical team has decided not to postpone the launch of the mobile clinics and is preparing to hit the road with two 4x4s and eight motorcycles to bring care and therapeutic foods to the communities most severely affected by the malnutrition crisis.

 To be continued….